twinnydotdev/twinny/README.md

 ## Tested ans supported Ollama models

+twinny and Ollama have been tested and are working with the following models:

 - codellama `instruct` for chat and `code` for FIM. (https://ollama.ai/library/codellama)
 - phind-codellama for chat (https://ollama.ai/library/phind-codellama)